NorthernAI-coder/Dots-TTS-ComfyUI/README.md

 drbaph/dots.tts-common/speaker_encoder.safetensors
 drbaph/dots.tts-common/vocoder.safetensors
 ```

-The BF16 repos should not contain a `/common/` folder.
-Upload only the one BF16 model file to each BF16 repo.
-The downloader checks shared heavy files and the selected model weight independently, so if `speaker_encoder.safetensors` and `vocoder.safetensors` are already present it only downloads the missing main model file.

 At load time the node assembles an upstream-compatible runtime cache under `runtime/` using links/copies from node assets, shared heavy assets, and the selected model weight.
 The loader uses Hugging Face directly and does not use HF mirrors.

 ## Generation Limits